VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 Ideas (pick one):

-- Log the average fraction of PL products in the top‑k under each template.
+- Log the average fraction of PL products in the top-k under each template.
 - Track the fraction of episodes where the bandit chooses the static best template.
 - Count how often each user segment sees an improvement vs static.